 Al Kavelin

-Al Kavelin ( March 3, 1903- January 1982) was considered a highly influential bandleader of the 1930s.
+Al Kavelin (March 3, 1903 – January 1982) was a highly influential bandleader of the 1930s.
 Noticeable achievements are including Carmen Cavallaro in his band.

-Al Kavelin was born in Minsk, Russian Empire and came to Denver, Colorado at the age of 7 with his family.
+Al Kavelin was born in Minsk in the Russian Empire, and came to Denver, Colorado, at the age of seven, with his family.
 He was a graduate of the Royal Verdi Conservatory in Milan, Italy.
-During the 1930s at the urging of Eddie Duchin, Al Kavelin organized a similar orchestra to replace Duchin at the Central Park Casino, including Carmen Cavallero on the piano.
-The orchestra played coast-to-coast over the years at such spots as the Waldorf-Astoria, the Essex House, and the Biltmore in New York, the Blackstone in Chicago, the Mark Hopkins in San Francisco.
+During the 1930s, at the urging of Eddy Duchin, Kavelin organized a similar orchestra to replace Duchin at the Central Park Casino, including Carmen Cavallero on the piano.
+The orchestra played coast-to-coast over the years at such spots as the Waldorf-Astoria, the Essex House, and the Biltmore in New York, the Blackstone in Chicago and the Mark Hopkins in San Francisco.

 Date Range of DAHR Recordings: 1928 - 1940